 Person has relapsed or refractory NHL. *Note: Upon clinical review, Aetna may also consider allogeneic hematopoietic cell transplantation medically necessary for persons in first clinical remission with lymphoblastic NHL, Burkitt’s lymphoma, mediastinal B-cell lymphoma, mantle cell lymphoma and other NHLs that are associated with poor prognosis.

-Person has a HLA-matched (e.g., 0 to 1 mismatches) donor or well-matched unrelated donor (i.e., meets National Marrow Donor Program (NMDP) criteria for selecting unrelated donors); and
+Person has a haploidentical to fully HLA-matched related donor or well-matched unrelated donor (i.e., meets National Marrow Donor Program (NMDP) criteria for selecting unrelated donors) or single or double cord blood matched for at least 4 of 6 HLA ABDR antigens; and

-Performance status: ECOG performance score of 0 to 1; and
+Performance status: Karnofsky performance score of 60 % or greater or ECOG performance score of 0 to 2; and

 No serious organ dysfunction, as shown by:

 Cardiac function: No symptomatic congestive heart failure; and

 Pulmonary function (FVC/FEV-1/DLCO equal to or greater than 30 %).

 Aetna considers non-myeloablative allogeneic hematopoietic cell transplantation medically necessary ("mini-transplant", reduced intensity conditioning transplant) for the treatment of persons with relapsed NHL (including persons who have relapsed after ABMT) or primary refractory (see note below) NHL (low-grade, intermediate-grade, and high-grade) when they are eligible for conventional allografting or a reduced intensity regimen is preferred by the transplant center.